-37 See EMILY J. BLANCHARD, TRADE WAR: THE CLASH OF ECONOMIC SYSTEMS ENDANGERING GLOBAL PROSPERITY 57-62 (Meredith A. Crowley, 2019). https://voxeu.org/content/trade-war-clash-economic-systems-threatening-global-prosperity market for imports relative to the world price of its exports.
+The exception to the standard economic case against the use of tariffs is when a country is "large" enough to affect its international terms of trade, i.e., the price it pays on the world market for imports relative to the world price of its exports.
 In the case previously outlined, the world price of imported goods does not change with the imposition of tariffs as the importing country is too "small" to exercise any market power.
 However, if an importing country is large enough, the world price of its imports will fall as the tariff is imposed.
 In this case, national economic welfare may increase, as the deadweight losses borne by consumers are more than compensated for by additional tariff revenue (subject to details relating to the elasticity of the export supply function).
 In other words, part of the cost of the tariff is now borne by exporting countries who face a lower world price for their exports, i.e., they suffer an international terms of trade loss.38 However, this case only applies if we assume that the exporting country facing the increase in tariffs does not retaliate with tariffs of its own.
-If it does, the tariff "war" that arises leads to economic losses for both countries in what has been termed a terms of trade "prisoners' dilemma".39 To the extent that the trade war between the US and China is representative of this case, both countries, including the US as instigator of the trade war, face economic losses.
+If it does, the tariff "war" that arises leads to economic losses for both countries in what has been denoted as a term of trade, "prisoners' dilemma."
+To the extent that the trade war between the US and China is representative of this case, both countries, including the US as instigator of the trade war, face economic losses.
 We report on the significance of these economic losses later in Section V.